 Digital storytelling is an umbrella term for immersive, interactive content published to the web.

 Over the last decade, digital storytelling has emerged as the dominant way of publishing immersive and interactive web content.
-Everything from feature stories from the BBC, match reports from Manchester City, and annual reports from Habitat for Humanity have been published as digital stories.
+Everything from feature stories and watchdog journalism from the BBC, match reports from Manchester City, and annual reports from Habitat for Humanity have been published as digital stories.